Snehaified/Token-Level-Analysis-of-Vision-Language-Models-in-Medical-Imaging/README.md

 # Token-Level-Analysis-of-Vision-Language-Models-in-Medical-Imaging
-Token-level interpretability analysis of CLIP vs. BiomedCLIP on chest X-ray retrieval — quantifying the modality shortcut in general-purpose vision-language models
+Token-level interpretability analysis of CLIP vs. MedCLIP on chest X-ray retrieval — quantifying the modality shortcut in general-purpose vision-language models

 # Which Words Drive Medical Image Retrieval?

-**A token-level interpretability analysis of CLIP and BiomedCLIP on chest X-rays.**
+**A token-level interpretability analysis of CLIP and MedCLIP on chest X-rays.**

 When a vision-language model retrieves chest X-rays from a query like *"chest X-ray showing pneumonia with lung opacity"*, which words are actually doing the work?
 Does the model respond to the diagnosis, the radiological finding, or just the imaging modality?